siddharth2016/Opencv-Python-Computer-Vision/README.md

 It shows code on how to make use of drawing functions in opencv to achieve a particular figure (here, opencv symbol).
 It makes use of _ellipse_ method of cv2 and by defining proper parameters to angle and rotation, symbol drawing can be achieved.

+You can check [this](https://chandraji.dev/lets-draw-opencv-logo-using-opencv) blog for more information on the approach taken.

 ### Detect Skin